Conophytum [Koh-no-FY-tum] is native to South Africa and is in the miniature succulent plant types group.

 These plants usually go dormant during the heat; it is best to water once every three weeks.

-When they are actively growing, it’s best to water when you notice the leaves wrinkling or retracting in soil.
+When they are actively growing, it’s best to water them when you notice the leaves wrinkling or retracting in soil.

-These plants are light feeders and might not even require any fertilizers until three years after being potted.
+These plants are light feeders and might not require any fertilizers until three years after being potted.

 It’s best to fertilize at the start of the growth period and again when it is about to flower.

 Soil & Transplanting